Yonet/Angular-Interview-Questions/README.md

 * What happens if you subscribe to a data source multiple times with async pipe?
 * what is the difference between ng-content, ng-container and ng- template?
 * When you create a data-binding in Angular, are you working with attributes or properties?
 What is the difference anyway?
+* When can you omit the brackets in template binding?

 #### Component Questions: